 - Resting the dough is optional, but helps with the texture/handling of gluten-free baking dough.
 I like to rest briefly, then knead a little before use to ensure it is well mixed.
 For simple ball treats like these, consistency is less of an issue than roll-and-cut treats, so you can skip the resting if you want to speed up your baking.
 See our simple shortcuts for making baked dog treats for more speedy ideas.

-- Want some greens with that red?
+- Want some greens with all that fab festive red?
 Dog-friendly herbs like parsley or rosemary would be great with these flavours and scents if you’re looking for other add-in ideas.

 Hungry for more tasty treats?
 There are all sorts of different DIY dog treats here on the blog.
 Please remember that treats (bought or homemade) are for spoiling your pup in moderation.
 Woofs!
 We share ideas here from treats that we make ourselves for our pets, but different animals will have different preferences (likes/dislikes) and dietary needs.
 Some pets may have special dietary requirements and/or food allergies/intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.